Hepatic cystadenoma presenting as an ovarian new growth in a 65 year old female

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution-NonCommercial 4.0 International License that allows others to share the work for non-commercial purposes with an acknowledgement of the work's authorship and initial publication in this journal.
+- Copyright and licensing: Authors retain copyright and grant the journal the right of first publication.
+The work is published under a Creative Commons Attribution-NonCommercial 4.0 International License that allows non-commercial sharing and reuse with appropriate acknowledgement of the authorship and initial publication in this journal.

-- Authors are able to enter into separate, additional, non-commercial contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
+- Non-exclusive distribution: Authors may enter into separate, additional, non-commercial contractual arrangements for the non-exclusive distribution of the published version of their work (e.g., posting in an institutional repository or inclusion in a book), with an acknowledgement of its initial publication in this journal.

-- Authors grant the journal permission to rewrite, edit, modify, store and/or publish the submission in any medium or format a version or abstract forming part thereof, all associated supplemental materials, and subsequent errata, if necessary, in a publicly available publication or database.
+- Editorial and publication rights: Authors grant the journal permission to rewrite, edit, modify, store and/or publish the submission, including abstracts, supplementary materials, and any necessary errata, in any medium or format, and in publicly available publications or databases.

-- Authors warrant that the submission is original with the authors and does not infringe or transfer any copyright or violate any other right of any third parties.
+- Originality and rights assurance: Authors warrant that the submission is original, that they hold the rights to the work, and that it does not infringe upon or violate the copyright or other rights of any third party.